peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Gets an array of the end points of line segments approximating the path.
-The positions will be in the form of objects with two properties: x and y retrieve the X or Y coordinate of each position, respectively.
+The positions will be in the form of objects with two properties: x and y retrieve the X or y-coordinate of each position, respectively.

 #### Parameters